Booritas/opencv/modules/ml/doc/ml_intro.markdown

 The ML classes discussed in this section implement Classification and Regression Tree algorithms described in @cite Breiman84 .

-The class cv::ml::DTrees represents a single decision tree or a collection of decision trees.
+The class ncvslideio::ml::DTrees represents a single decision tree or a collection of decision trees.
 It's also a base class for RTrees and Boost.

 A decision tree is a binary tree (tree where each non-leaf node has two child nodes).
 It can be used